Bharath-Narasimha/smart-doctor/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🆘 Support
+## Disclaimer

-For support and questions, please open an issue in the GitHub repository.

----

-**Note**: This application is designed to assist with health monitoring and should be used in conjunction with professional medical care.
+This application is for educational and research purposes only.
+Medical predictions should not replace professional medical advice.
+Always consult with healthcare professionals for medical decisions.

+## Support

+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section
+- Review the API documentation